Paradigms of Human Interaction

 In the event an agreement suitable to all parties cannot be reached, the only Win/Win is "No Deal."

-Even if no deal is the best outcome, the intent and engagement of this interaction sets the stage for possible Win/Wins in the future.
+Even if no deal is the best outcome, the intent and engagement during the of this interaction sets the stage for possible Win/Wins in the future.

 Summary